bendolaccio/wordle-python/README.md

 ## Results

 The semirandom player scores 4,830 on a 1000 games run with the italian file.
-The intelligent player now scores 4,325 on a 1000 games run with the italian file (no testing with penalized repetition for now).
+The intelligent player now scores 4,279 on a 1000 games run with the italian file.
-Intelligent player with penalized repetition scores 4,280 on a 100 games run with the italian file.

 ## Contributing